-I'm a solicitor within the medical negligence team, with over 10 years' experience of working with clients who have suffered from catastrophic injuries, including complex brain and spinal cord injury.
+I'm an associate within the medical negligence team, with over 10 years' experience of working with clients who have suffered from catastrophic injuries, including complex brain and spinal cord injury.

 I manage my own case load, covering a full range of medical issues.
 I have a particular interest in orthopaedic injuries and amputations, and neurological injuries including brain and spinal injury.

 "She provided an excellent service, she was faultless and achieved an excellent outcome for me.
 I am very grateful for her support and hard work throughout my case." - Client

 "Excellent service- and above all, care." - Client

 "Thank you very much for all your help with my case so far.
 Your hard work and dedication has been second to none." - Client

 "Thanks again for all your support and help with my ongoing case, you're a credit to your profession.
 You're hardworking, conscientious and caring, and it's this sort of personal touch that really makes a difference." - Client

 What inspired you to get into law?